Should I own a MALE OR A FEMALE?Males verses females??spay or neuter??

 Your new puppy will be started on potty training but will not be fully trainable until about four months of age or older.
 Most pups that leave here are about 90 percent house trained to puppy pads.

 Potty Pad - Potty pad training or news paper is very similar to outdoor training.
 You must take the puppy to the pad until they get the idea.
 Potty pads do cost some money and have to be changed regularly.
 You can purchase ones that can be washed as well.
 Sometimes, the puppies find them fun to tear up.
-I do not use puppy pads..They are expensive and leak through.I use ''human'' underpads ''23 by 36'' They are thick and large and last longer.I buy them at Sams club for 23.00 for 120 pads...now thats saving money...aslo purchase my dog food there because I can get it in 50 lb bags for a great price.

 What I need to tell you all that which ever method you use the most important thing is consistency.
 I never leave a puppy that is not potty trained unattended in an area that I don't want an accident.
 Also, there are many good books and literature available at the library.

-WATER BOTTLES I recommend using water bottles.Shih tzu's have long beards and when drinking from water bowls they tend to drip water on flooring.Since I use water bottles(purchased at Pet Smart) I don't have that problem anymore thier faces stay dry and clean.You can attach them to thier crates and for trips it is so much easier then a water bowl.
+WATER BOTTLES I recommend using Lixit water bottles.Shih tzu's have long beards and when drinking from water bowls they tend to drip water on flooring.Since I use water bottles(purchased at Pet Smart) I don't have that problem anymore thier faces stay dry and clean.You can attach them to thier crates and for trips it is so much easier then a water bowl.

 Grooming & Bathing Required: